roemvaar/cs_notes/docs/algorithms/dfs.md

 }
 ```

 Note that pre-order and other forms of tree traversal are a form of DFS.
 The key difference is that when implementing this algorithm for a graph, we must check if the node has been visited.
-If we don't we risk getting stuck in an infinite loop.
+If we don't, we risk getting stuck in an infinite loop.